What Is A Dual Diagnosis?

 An estimated one in 10 adults in the United States have reported suffering from depression.
 Many people diagnosed with depression try to self-medicate with drugs or alcohol.
 This often makes the problem worse.
 The crash after the high can be devastating for those with a pre-existing depressive condition.

 Eating disorders often stem from strong feelings of inferiority.
 Drugs that suppress appetite are especially common among people with these disorders.

 The most common mental health condition in the US, generalized anxiety disorder (GAD) affects 18% of the adult population.
 People who suffer from GAD may be more likely to abuse drugs and alcohol to manage their symptoms.
 People may also abuse Benzodiazepines, which are highly addictive prescription medications used to treat anxiety disorders.

 When a person develops post-traumatic stress disorder (PTSD) their brain produces less endorphins than a healthy brain, making them more likely to turn toward alcohol or drugs to feel happy.
 According to the U.S. Department of Veteran Affairs, nearly 75 percent of soldiers and veterans who experience a traumatic or violent event during combat report repetitive alcohol abuse.

 Schizophrenia is characterized by hallucinations and delusional thinking.
 Diagnosing schizophrenia alongside an addiction can be difficult because both conditions share the same effects.
 When a person has schizophrenia and uses substances as a way to self-medicate their condition, they risk putting their health further at risk.

 Why Co-Occurring Disorders Are Treated Differently

 According to the NSDUH, 45% of people in the United States struggle with a dual diagnosis.
 People diagnosed with a mental health condition are about twice as likely as the general population to suffer from an SUD.
 Similarly, individuals who frequently abuse drugs or alcohol are likely to develop a co-occurring behavioral or mental health disorder.
 While it is widely accepted that a mental health disorder can induce a substance addiction — and vice versa — researchers are uncovering what causes both conditions to occur simultaneously.

-A number of overlapping factors can aggravate a mental health or a substance abuse disorder:
+A number of overlapping factors can aggravate a mental health or substance use disorder: